The Fall 2014 round of the RWJF Health & Society seed grant program will be announced by late September. Please check back then.

-Proposals must identify a product such as a grant proposal, pilot research report, or other specific deliverable(s).
+Proposals must identify a product that the seed grant project will yield such as a grant proposal, pilot research report, or other specific deliverable(s).
 Funded investigators will be expected to present in an upcoming RWJF Health & Society Scholars Seminar and to provide a short report on activity at the end of the grant period.
 Multiple proposals will be funded with awards in two categories: (1) small pilot grants up to $10,000 or (2) larger grants up to $30,000.
 Note that international travel is prohibited with RWJF seed grant funds regardless of the reason.

-If you are eventually awarded a seed grant, we will need your IRB protocol number OR exemption number before an account can be set-up and you can begin charging to it.
-At that point you will have until August 15, 2015 to complete the project.
+If you are eventually awarded a seed grant, we will need your IRB approval number OR exemption number before an account can be set-up and you can begin charging to it.
+At that point you will have until August 15, 2016 to complete the project.

-Other questions should be directed to: Laura Price at email@example.com
+Other questions should be directed to: Meghan Perdue at firstname.lastname@example.org